Current position: Senior Lecturer, University of Cape Town, South Africa

 Research focus: Resource recovery from wastewater

-Dr Randall has previously worked in consulting as a Process Engineer and is currently working on the “Re-invent the Toilet Challenge”, a project funded by the Bill & Melinda Gates Foundation.
-He is focusing specifically on the on-site stabilization and treatment of urine as well as the recovery of valuable nutrients from this waste stream.
+Dr Randall has previously worked in consulting as a Process Engineer and on the “Re-invent the Toilet Challenge”, a project funded by the Bill & Melinda Gates Foundation.
+He is focusing specifically on sustainable sanitation and recovery of valuable nutrients from waste streams.

 The jury awarded Dyllon a Green Talent in 2011 due to the importance of his research, given that it is necessary to address water pollution and obtain better use per drop for an ever-rising water demand.
 The research stay in Germany also perked his interest in nutrient recovery research.